kdechant/eamon/ADVENTURE-DESIGN.md

 	• Adventure_hint
 	• Adventure_hintanswer

-First, create a row in the `adventure_adventure` table.
+First, create an Adventure.
 Give your adventure a name and a slug.
 Also give it a description and intro text.
 If you want to ask a question to the player on the intro screen, put the question in the `intro_question` field.
 Set the `active` field to 1.

-The fields with names beginning with `edx_`, as well as the `first_hint` and `last_hint` fields, are used for importing data from the EDX databases.
+The fields with names beginning with `EDX`, as well as the `first_hint` and `last_hint` fields, are used for importing data from the EDX databases.
 For new adventures, leave these blank.

 ### Adding rooms

-Put your rooms in the `adventure_rooms` table.
-Make sure to put the adventure_id of your own adventure.
-The `id` column here is just an autonumber for the `rooms` table as a whole.
-You should give your rooms their in-adventure number (starting with 1 and counting up) in the `room_id` column.
+From the admin dashboard, click "+ Add" next to "Rooms" to create a new room.

+Fields are:

+- Adventure: Choose the adventure you created above in the drop-down
+- Room ID: Give it an ID number.
+Room 1 is the where the player will start.
+Typically, rooms are numbered sequentially starting with 1, though the program currently won't calculate this for you.
+- Name
+- Description - Unlike Classic Eamon, this can contain as much text as you like.
+- Is Dark - Check this box if the room is dark and requires a light source

+Room Exits

+Each room typically has one or more exits, connecting it to other rooms.

+Fields are:

+- Direction: n, e, s, w, ne, se, sw, nw, u, d
+- Room To: The room id of the destination room.
+Enter -999 for the exit to the main hall.
+Other negative numbers may be used for special connections.
+These will require a custom event handler.
+- Door ID: If this connection is blocked by a door, enter the artifact ID of the door.
+Leave blank if there is no door.
+- Message: currently unused

 ### Artifacts and monsters